Purged for Yankees' youth movement, Beltran and McCann are back as opponents

 McCann, at 33, made six straight National League All-Star teams from 2006-11 in Atlanta, but he now falls more in the "solid" category rather than the elite level of the catching spectrum.
 The Yankees signed him to a five-year, $85 million contract in November 2013 in hopes that his left-handed power bat would mesh with the short porch in right at Yankee Stadium, and McCann hit 20 homers for three years running in New York.

 But when Sanchez arrived from the minors and slugged .657 with 20 homers in 53 games last summer, McCann knew he was expendable.
-He waved his no-trade clause in November, clearing the way for Yankees GM Brian Cashman to send him to Houston for two minor-league pitchers.
+He waved his no-trade clause in November, clearing the way for Yankees GM Brian Cashman to send him to Houston for two minor league pitchers.

 "When the season ended, I kind of assessed where I was and what I wanted to do going forward," McCann said.
 "I just wasn't ready to catch once a week, and I wasn't ready to DH against right-handed pitching.
 I didn't think I was there in my career.
 I felt like I had a lot of good games behind the plate going forward."